briennekordis/badBank/README.md

 ## Instructions for Use
 1. Download or clone the project's repository.
 2. Navigate to the directory of the project from your command line.
-3. run `npm start` in your commmand line.
+3. Run `npm start` in your commmand line.
 (Make sure you have Node installed!)
 This should start the project in a new tab of your default broswer.
 4. Click on the various tabs in the navigation bar to create an account, deposit, or withdraw funds.
 You can even view all of your transactions on the "All Data" tab.

 ## Background